 Released: 2011 by Fantasy Flight Games

 Well, here we are, and this is a runaway victory for me.
 I've spent countless hours on this game building decks and playing against scenarios at one, two, three, and four players.
 I've played every single quest in the game and own all the officially released content, apart from Nightmare Decks, which aren't essential, in my opinion.
 I mean, what more can I say other than it's my most played and most well loved game of all time?
 In this game you take on the role of a group of heroes adventuring through Middle-earth by contributing willpower over the forces of evil, mitigating the threat of the Enemy, defeating evil creatures and orcs, traveling to distant lands.
 Each turn consists of extremely tough (but rewarding) decisions and tension as the encounter deck throws the might of Sauron against you.
 Mechanically, the game is relatively complex if you're not used to these types of card games, but it truly evokes the world of Tolkien's masterpiece in a way that no other game does, in my opinion, except maybe The War of the Ring, but that's decidedly not my type of game at this point in my gaming life.
-While this game has officially gone out-of-print, I still adore it and return to it with some regularity to play through my favorite scenarios or to reenact the Saga Campaign, which is the game's representation of the key moments throughout The Lord of the Rings, which is absolutely my preferred fandom of choice, despite some of the problematic nature of Tolkien's writing, but that's for another blog, I think.
+While this game has officially gone on hiatus in terms of producing new content, I still adore it and return to it with some regularity to play through my favorite scenarios or to reenact the Saga Campaign, which is the game's representation of the key moments throughout The Lord of the Rings (absolutely my preferred fandom of choice, despite some of the problematic nature of Tolkien's writing, but that's for another blog, I think).

 Credit: All images come from Boardgamegeek